 This Chinese-Peruvian fusioned spot is a San Telmo joy for big massive plates of greasy Chinese food, Peruvian specialties and all around cheap prices.
 Portions are huge, sizes that can easily feed two hungry people yet they still maintain a 30 peso price range.
 (Photo: Wander-Argentina)

 In the cheap world of sushi delivery, I’ve tried my fair share of really terrible sushi spots.
-But in the search, I came across the colorful Sushimoto that has yet to fail or really disappoint.
-Spicy sashimi + New York roll is where it’s at.
+But in the search, I came across the colorful Kotobuki that has yet to fail or really disappoint.
+Stay away from the gunkans.

 The Vegetarian Chinese Tenedor Libres